Aronnax9000/Aronnax9000.github.io/NeanderthalBride.md

 His mood is improved, now his heart starts to sing
 too bad that his new bride is really The Thing

-Oh Caveman oh caveman follow your dreams
+Oh Caveman oh caveman follow your dream
-even as Brimley and Kurt Russell screams
+As Wilford Brimley and Kurt Russell screams
+Your mate's waiting for you the last of her race
+just give her a minute to put on her face

+Norwegians found her during Antartic night then made an ill-fated whirly bird flight